lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* Only the owner can call this function.
+- Only the owner can call this function.
-* Members MUST NOT be part of the set.
+- Members MUST NOT be part of the set.
-* `newQuorum` MUST be greater than 0 and less than or equal to the number of members.
+- `newQuorum` MUST be greater than 0 and less than or equal to the number of members.

+---

-### Function: HashConsensus.removeMembers
+### Function: `HashConsensus.removeMembers`

 ```solidity
 function removeMembers(address[] memory membersToRemove, uint256 executionQuorum)